Heart Breakfast with Wes Venn: The Time Tunnel

 In line with the rest of the rest of the Heart network, the Milton Keynes show broadcast The Time Tunnel from 9am to 10am.
 The idea behind the segment was that the DJs played a number of songs from a certain year, as well as gave out hints, and listeners texted in their guesses at what year the songs all came from.
 A correct text was selected at random to win Odeon cinema tickets.
 Since the end of 2009, there were two years per morning: whilst the first was a competition for cinema tickets, the second was just for fun.

 Weekends

-Wes returned for Saturday Breakfast each Saturday morning from 8am to 12pm on Heart, whilst Mikey Faulkner presented the Sunday morning show during the same time slot.
+Wes returned for Saturday Breakfast each Saturday from 8am to 12pm on Heart, whilst Mikey Faulkner presented the Sunday morning show during the same time slot.
 On bank holidays, including Christmas Day, Wes and Ros presented the show in its normal format but from 8am to noon.